MzLovelyj/frontend-neighborhoodBeer-map/README.md

 ## Adding required Foursquare and Google Maps credentials

 The app will not run until you add Foursquare and Google Map keys to the project.
-They should be stored in the `credentials.js` file in the `data` folder.
+They should be stored in the `data` folder.

 ### Foursquare